Language Access

 United Way of Southern Nevada’s Language Access Plan

 During the pandemic, many organizations in Nevada came together to offer mutual support to community members.
 However, individuals with limited English proficiency (LEP) faced unique barriers to receiving equitable access to financial support, resources, and information offered by many nonprofit organizations due to their language barriers.
-To address this issue, the United Way of Southern Nevada (UWSN) has launched Unidos Por Nevada – our Language Access Plan (LAP) project.
+To address this issue, the United Way of Southern Nevada (UWSN) launched Unidos Por Nevada – our Language Access Plan (LAP) project.

-Through a 2022 Congressional Appropriation, sponsored by Congresswoman Dina Titus, UWSN was awarded $1M for our community-based proposal for nonprofits located in Clark County to develop language access plans that provide access to social services in multiple languages.
+Through a 2022 Congressional Appropriation, sponsored by Congresswoman Dina Titus, UWSN was awarded $1M for our community-based proposal for nonprofits located in Clark County to develop language access plans that provided access to social services in multiple languages.

 • American Sign Language (ASL)